UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 1. Track the success of a promotional campaign.

-Dropping product prices or launching a new product can be daunting, because if there’s no measurable ROI, it’ll be wasted effort.
-Luckily, you can tell whether users are effectively arriving to your site from your promotional efforts using UTM codes.
+Dropping product prices or launching a new product can be daunting.
+Plus, if there’s no measurable ROI, it’ll be a wasted effort.
+Luckily, you can tell whether users are effectively arriving at your site from your promotional efforts using UTM codes.

 Here’s one example for a product launch: